 Earned income credit.
 Oregon's earned income credit is a percentage of the earned income tax credit (EITC) claimed on your federal return.
 The percentage is based on the age of your youngest dependent at the end of the tax year.
-You may claim the Oregon earned income credit only if you qualify for the federal EITC.
-The credit must be prorated using your Oregon percentage from line 35.
 Note to RDPs: You may claim this credit if you would otherwise qualify for the EITC using your "as if" federal return.